171930433/vtk-examples/src/PythonicAPI.md

 | Example Name | Description | Image |
 | -------------- | ------------- | ------- |
+[ParametricObjectsDemo](/PythonicAPI/GeometricObjects/ParametricObjectsDemo) | Demonstrates the Parametric classes added by Andrew Maclean and additional classes added by Tim Meehan.
+The parametric spline is also included.
+Options are provided to display single objects, add backface, add normals and print out an image.
 [ParametricKuenDemo](/PythonicAPI/GeometricObjects/ParametricKuenDemo) | Interactively change the parameters for a Kuen Surface.

 ## Implicit Functions and Iso-surfaces